weblyzard/inscriptis/README.md

 ### Changelog

 * 0.0.3.0:
-  * improved table rendering - same columns are aligned below each other
+  * improved table rendering - same columns are aligned below each other, support for nested tables
   * add: infrastructure for cell alignment (left, center, right)
+  * add: support for displaying link targets